 Buxtehude.
 “I can hardly believe it, I am so overwhelmed!
 I am standing here all because of you”.
-It was with these words, that the American author, Tamara Ireland Stone, received the remunerated €5000 “Buxtehude Bull” Youth Literature Award from Mayor Katja Oldenburg-Schmidt's hands last Friday evening.
-The Frankfurt-born (1969) author was honored by an audience of about 500 at the Buxtehude Halepaghen stage for her youth novel “Every Last Word” (German title: “Mit anderen Worten: ich”).
-Magellan Publisher, was there to represent the German book translators, Sandra Knuffinke and Jessika Komina.
+It was with these words, that the American author, Tamara Ireland Stone, received the remunerated €5000 “Buxtehude Bull” Youth Literature Award from mayor Katja Oldenburg-Schmidt's hands last Friday evening.
+The Frankfurt-born (1969) author was honoured by an audience of some 500 at the Buxtehude Halepaghen Stage for her youth novel “Every Last Word” (German Title:“Mit anderen Worten: ich”).
+Magellan Publishing was there to represent the German book translators, Sandra Knuffinke and Jessika Komina.

 “We are fascinated, inspired, touched and moved.”

-The Laudators, Buxtehude Pastor, Lutz Tietje (St. Paul's parish) and his wife, specialist for child and youth psychiatry and psychotherapy, Dr. Maren Tietje, praised the book's spirit: “You, dear Tamara, allow us to feel the power of words and allow us to experience what it is like for an “I” to search for, and find, itself.
+The Laudators, Buxtehude Pastor, Lutz Tietje (St. Paul's parish) and his wife, specialist for child and youth psychiatry and psychotherapy, Dr. Maren Tietje, praised the book's spirit: “You, dear Tamara, allow us to feel the power of words and to experience what it is like for an “I” to search for, and find, oneself.
 We are fascinated, inspired, touched and moved.”

 Buxtehude's mayor, Ms Katja Oldenburg-Schmidt, emphasized the special meaning of literature and the power of language: “Words can console, but they can also be deeply hurtful.”
 Through her novel, Tamara Ireland Stone has managed to win her readers over.
 Moreover, “Tamara, you have enchanted Buxtehude.”

-US author calls the award a very special honor
+US author calls the award “a very special honour”

-Tamara Ireland Stone was deeply touched, saying, “To get this award is an unbelievable honor.
-As an author, you hope that the world that we create influences the readers we have.
+Tamara Ireland Stone was deeply touched, saying, “To get this award is an unbelievable honour.
+As an author, you hope that the world that you create influences the readers you have.
 This award shows me that I have obviously been able to touch others.”

 Slammers demonstrate the power of words on stage